 Prior to law school, Marc was an IEEE/AAAS Congressional Science and Technology Fellow serving in the office of Representative Derek Kilmer (WA-6) where he was responsible for legislation, appropriations, and media for aerospace, cybersecurity, privacy and surveillance, science and technology, AI, and robotics.
 Prior to serving in Congress, Marc was a PhD aerospace and cognitive engineer and post-doctoral researcher at the Cognitive Engineering Center at the Georgia Institute of Technology School of Aerospace Engineering.
 There he completed mathematical, computational, and human-subjects studies toward developing decision support tools for military command and control in degraded and denied information environments.

-Marc’s research has been published in technical journals such as IEEE Transactions on Human-Machine Systems and the Journal of Cognitive Engineering and Decision Making; legal, technology, and national security outlets such as Just Security, IEEE Technology and Society Magazine and WeRobot, and has won awards from the National Science Foundation and the Max Planck Institute for Human Development in Berlin.
+Marc’s work has been published in technical journals such as IEEE Transactions on Human-Machine Systems and the Journal of Cognitive Engineering and Decision Making; legal, technology, and national security outlets such as Slate, Just Security, IEEE Technology and Society Magazine and WeRobot, and has won awards from the National Science Foundation and the Max Planck Institute for Human Development in Berlin.

 Outside of academic work, he has served as the President of the Graduate Student Body at Georgia Tech from 2015-2016, responsible for advocating on behalf of over 9,500 graduate students, and authorizing and allocating a $5.1M budget.
 His contributions to his communities have been awarded with the Mitch Keller Lifetime Achievement Award, the Campus Life and Community at Georgia Tech Scholarship, the Colonel Leslie Callahan Memorial Fellowship, the Sam Nunn Security Program Fellowship, and the University of Missouri Unsung Hero Award.